live2game/live2game/README.md

-- 👋 Hi, I’m @live2game
+- 👋 Hi, I’m Python
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me ...
+- 📫 How to reach me: Python

 <!---
 live2game/live2game is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.